Birthdays in Greater Vancouver Area

 Scope and content

-Item consists of footage of children playing, celebrating birthdays, opening presents, and eating sweets.
+Item consists of a Chinese family’s home movie featuring children playing, celebrating birthdays, opening presents, and eating sweets.
 Project and donor contributed description follows: "This footage documents a series of four of Derek Kwan’s birthdays in Vancouver in the nineties between October 1991 and 1994.

 In October 91, the setting is a McDonald’s ball pit in the greater Vancouver area.
 Surrounded by friends, family and cousins, Kwan and other kids are wearing the McDonald’s card paper hats eating birthday cake, with his mom sitting behind him.
 At present opening time, seen in the shot is his uncle, cousins, and grandma.